flincz/Drupal_Wordpress_RDS/readme.md

 Copying template resources to the correct locations

    1. Clone repo - https://github.com/gd01rory/Drupal_Wordpress_RDS.git
-   2. Create S3 bucket - **drupalstack**
+   2. Create an S3 bucket and we'll refer to it as TemplateBucket through the rest of this guide
    3. Add a folder called "templates" to this bucket
    4. Copy json files to /templates directory
-   5. Bucket/object permissions to enable read all json in /templates
+   5. Bucket/object permissions to enable read all json in /templates (making public will work for this use case)

 ### Cloudformation